 Hypnosis can help reduce stress

-Stress is a silent killer that exposes you to a lot of chronic illnesses, including heart disease, obesity, diabetes and cancer.
+Stress is a silent killer that exposes you to a lot of chronic illnesses.
 If you have a lot of stress in your life and you feel like it won’t simply go away with proper diet and exercise, hypnosis is worth trying.

 Hypnosis may aid in weight loss